-Dynamic Multi-agents Secured Collaboration Infrastructure architecture
+Dynamic Multi-agent Secured Collaboration Infrastructure Architecture

 This document is an Internet-Draft (I-D).